A person holding a Nice Pack looking at his feet

 Credit: Enviro Ice

-Although some manufacturers claim that the gel can be used as a plant fertilizer, you should be cautious until you know exactly what ingredients are in it.
-If the name of the manufacturer is mentioned on the package, you can contact them and request the ingredients.
+Although some manufacturers claim that the gel can be used as a plant fertilizer, make sure to be cautious until you know exactly what ingredients are in it.
+If the package mentions the manufacturer's name, you can reach out to them and ask for the ingredients.
 If you don't get a response and still want to try it, dilute the contents with water and test it on a plant to see how it reacts.

 How Do Gel Packs Impact the Environment?